 Organise an Event or Project

 This year with the huge interest in digital heritage projects, the Heritage Council invites individuals, communities and organisations to develop Heritage Week in-person events and/or digital projects.

-The theme for National Heritage Week 2023 is Living Heritage and organisers are asked to consider the following when planning their activities:
+The theme for National Heritage Week 2024 is Connections, Routes and Networks.
+Organisers are asked to consider the following when planning their activities:

 Have a look at our News section for some event and project ideas under each of these headings.

 If you are organising an in-person event, consider the following questions: What is the goal of the event, i.e. what would you like your audience to learn or experience?
 What size audience will ensure the best experience for attendees?
 Is your event sustainable – are the materials you use environmentally friendly, are you sourcing as much as possible from your locality, how do people get there?
 Is your event welcoming to diverse audiences, including those new to heritage or new to your community?
 For more information on organising successful events, please visit our News section.

 If you are creating a digital project, the results of your project should be presented in a format that can be shared widely, for example an online talk or exhibition; a video; podcast or oral history recording; a PowerPoint presentation or blog; through your community’s or organisation’s newsletter; via an interview with a local radio station or newspaper; or through a dedicated website or social media account.
 Visit our Resources pages for tips and tricks for digital projects.